zendframework/zend-expressive/doc/book/helpers/url-helper.md

 `RouterInterface`.
 The factory `Zend\Expressive\Helper\UrlHelperFactory` has been provided for this purpose, and can be used trivially with most dependency injection containers implementing container-interop.
-Additionally, it is most useful when injected with the current results of routing, and as such should be registered as a route result observer with the application.
+Additionally, it is most useful when injected with the current results of routing, which requires registering middleware with the application that can inject the route result.
 The following steps should be followed to register and configure the helper:

 - Register the `UrlHelper` as a service in your container, using the provided factory.
 - Register the `UrlHelperMiddleware` as a service in your container, using the provided factory.
-- Register the `UrlHelperMiddleware` as pipeline middleware, early in the pipeline.
+- Register the `UrlHelperMiddleware` as pipeline middleware, immediately following the routing middleware.

 ### Registering the helper service